 - Inappropriate Google searches.

 - Restricted YouTube content.

 The internet filtering algorithms categorise websites so you don’t have to continually create exhaustive lists of individual sites, although you can add them manually.
-This means that even if inappropriate websites are launched after the filter is implemented, users still won’t be able to access them on your WiFi.
+This means that even if inappropriate websites are launched after the filter is implemented, users still won’t be able to access them on your enterprise WiFi.